thePraet0rian/Tilebased-Movment-Basics/README.md

 var percent_moved: float = 0.0
 ```

-You make the physics_process function this function runs 60 times per second.
+You make the physics_process function this function runs 60 times per second:

 1. If the player hasn't input anything he is not moving so player_input() executes
 2. If the player has input something move(delta) executes